bhuviq/fintrack/README.md

-## FireFin: Your Financial Companion
+## fireFinTrack: Your Financial Companion

-FireFin is a comprehensive personal finance management application built with Next.js and powered by Firebase.
+fireFinTrack is a comprehensive personal finance management application built with Next.js and powered by Firebase.
 It provides a user-friendly interface to track your income, expenses, budgets, goals, and investments, helping you achieve financial clarity and control.

 **Key Features:**